Peugeot 508 review

 The Peugeot 508 is great to look at, good to drive and comfortable

 The Peugeot 508 has never really been a huge seller in the UK.
-Nevertheless, the French manufacturer has given the Mondeo rival a rather eye-catching facelift to help it compete against the likes of the Skoda Octavia and VW Passat.
+Nevertheless, the French manufacturer gave its Mondeo rival a rather eye-catching facelift in 2014 to help it compete against the likes of the Skoda Octavia and VW Passat.

-Along with the more upmarket look, helped by the redesigned headlights, grille and bumpers, Peugeot has also added two new efficient but punchy diesel engines.
-Both are BlueTEC HDI mtotors and promise almost best in class fuel economy.
-Like before, the diesel-electric HYbrid4 model will continue to be offered, emitting only 85g/km of CO2.
+Along with the more upmarket look, helped by the redesigned headlights, grille and bumpers, Peugeot also added two efficient but punchy diesel engines.
+Both are BlueTEC HDI motors and promise fuel economy that’s among the class leaders.
+As before, the diesel-electric HYbrid4 model continues to be offered, emitting only 85g/km of CO2.

-Peugeot has always targeted customers who prefer a safer and comfortable drive rather than the thrill-seekers.
-The ride is supple and rarely unsettled by bumps in the road.
-Top spec GT models also get a more sophisticated suspension setup, which improves the ride even further.
+With a few notable exceptions, Peugeot has traditionally targeted customers who prefer a safer and comfortable drive rather than the thrill-seekers.
+That means the 508 is engineered for a ride that is supple and rarely unsettled by bumps in the road.
+Top spec GT models get a more sophisticated suspension setup, which improves the ride even further

 Engines, performance and drive

 If you want a sporty family car, you’ll be better off with a Ford Mondeo.
 That said, the Peugeot 508 still offers a good drive, comfortable ride and good sound insulation.

 The steering is quite direct and has a surprising amount of feel, which helps to make the 508 feel reasonably nimble in spite of its size.
 The suspension is supple, but doesn't allow too much body roll in spite of its comfort-biased set-up.
 Only if you really want to drive spiritedly through corners will you miss the extra engagement of a sportier handling car like the Mondeo.

 The 508 is also nicely refined, with little road noise or engine noise evident while cruising.